Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ```
 ## Cmdlet history purge in metastore

-SSM choose to save cmdlet and action execution history in metastore for audit and log purposes.
-To not blow up the metastore space, SSM support periodically purging cmdlet and action execution history.
+SSM will save cmdlet and action execution history in metastore for audit and log purposes.
+To avoid blowing up the metastore space, SSM supports configuration for periodically purging historical records for cmdlets and actions.
 Property `smart.cmdlet.hist.max.num.records` and `smart.cmdlet.hist.max.record.lifetime` are supported in smart-site.xml.
 When either condition is met, SSM will trigger backend thread to purge the history records.
 ```xml
     <property>
         <name>smart.cmdlet.hist.max.num.records</name>